Garrett Cooper Player Props: Marlins vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The pitching staff for the Diamondbacks has a collective 8.6 K/9, which ranks 18th in the league.
+- The Diamondbacks pitching staff ranks 20th in MLB with a collective 8.4 strikeouts per nine innings.

-- The Diamondbacks have the 22nd-ranked team ERA across all MLB pitching staffs (4.87).
+- The Diamondbacks have a 4.78 team ERA that ranks 21st across all league pitching staffs.

-- Diamondbacks pitchers combine to allow 21 total home runs at a clip of 1.5 per game (to rank 25th in baseball).
+- Diamondbacks pitchers combine to surrender 22 total home runs at a clip of 1.5 per game (to rank 24th in baseball).

-- The Diamondbacks will look to Nelson (1-0) in his third start of the season.
+- Gallen makes the start for the Diamondbacks, his fourth of the season.
+He is 1-1 with a 4.58 ERA and 21 strikeouts in 17 2/3 innings pitched.

-- His last time out was on Sunday against the Los Angeles Dodgers, when the righty tossed six innings, surrendering three earned runs while giving up four hits.
+- In his last appearance on Tuesday, the right-hander tossed seven scoreless innings against the Milwaukee Brewers while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.